redhat-cop/egressip-ipam-operator/readme.md

 When a namespace with the opt-in annotation is created, the following happens:

 1. for each of the CIDRs, an available IP is selected and assigned to the namespace.
-2. the relative `netnamespace` is update to reflect the assignment (multiple IPs will be assigned in this case).
+2. the relative `netnamespace` is updated to reflect the assignment (multiple IPs will be assigned in this case).
 3. one node per zone is selected to carry the egressIP.
 4. the relative aws machines are assigned the additional IP on the main interface (support for secondary interfaces in not available).
 5. the relative `hostsubnets` are updated to reflect the assigned IP, the `egressIP` field is updated.